El Naranjal Mayan Ruins

 From Playa Del Carmen you will take the new highway to the end.
 (Note: Google maps will give you another way to get here but we prefer this way using the old 180)From here take the local 180 (non Cuota, no toll) toward Merida.
 Once you are on the old 180 road, drive until the small town of Ignacio Zaragoza.
 On your left you will see a very small sign for El Naranjal and an amateur sign for ruins.
 Turn here and go until you see another sigh pointing left for El Naranjal.
 It is about another 3 km.
 Once you arrive in the tiny village you will go to the far corner of the main square.
 There is a sign that says “Zona Arqueologica“.

 If you are interested in visiting other Mayan ruins while visiting the Riviera Maya or this part of Mexico, see our guide here.
+You might also like to read about Yaxunah Mayan ruins.
+These ruins are only 13 miles from Chichen Itza and have over 650 structures that have been found here.
+It is another set of ruins that are overshadowed by the more famous ruins.

 Have you been to El Naranjal before?
 What did you do here?
 Let us know in the comments below.
 We would love to hear from you.